jbudzien-lanl/finite_diff_heat_eqn/Docs/Developerguide/developerguide_feature.rst

-Add a new feature to the code
+Add a New Feature to the Code
 =============================

  #.
 Design the feature at a high level
  #.
 Design a test for the details.
  #.
-Follow the instructions at (zzz) to add the test to the test bank.
+Follow the instructions at :ref:`testsuite`.
  #.
 Update the code documentation for feature and test (see zzz).
  #.
 Iterate: